arman-bd/haide-the-playwright/README.md

 # Heide the Playwright

-## NOTE: This is a work in progress.
-It is not yet ready for use.

 <img src="heide.png" width="100%" />

 This project demonstrates how to use [Playwright](https://playwright.dev/) to automate the browser.
 It uses **proxies** to bypass various anti-bot measures.
 It can also be used to scrape data from websites.
 It is written in [TypeScript](https://www.typescriptlang.org/), [Express](https://expressjs.com/) and uses [Node.js](https://nodejs.org/en/) as the runtime.